Mat-dp/mat-dp-core/docs/Function Reference/measure.md

 #### **Option 4**
 **Summary:**
-*Returns the amount of resource used for the entire chain of processes that led to this process.*
+*Returns the amount of a given resource used for the entire chain of processes that led to this process.*

 **Parameters:**